- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 PROGRAM ADMISSIONS REQUIREMENT:

 Students must be 18 years + and eligible to study in Canada on their first day at GILA.
 Students must be capable of functioning in an academic environment.
 Programming admission requirements may not be waived by the student or the institution.
-Please note as GILA operates in a Vancouver Heritage building, we are not wheelchair accessible.
+Please note that GILA operates in a Vancouver Heritage Building, we are not wheelchair accessible.

 All students under the age of 19 are required to book homestay accommodation for the entire duration of their program.
 Custodianship can be secured through “Cypress Accommodations” in these instances.

 GILA believes in the right of every individual to have access to educational services.
-We ask that you provide us with any special needs requests during the application process so that we can assess your situation accordingly.
-After reviewing your needs, we will make reasonable efforts to accommodate your circumstances.
-GILA reserves the right to refuse admission to applicants whose needs cannot be adequately catered to through reasonable efforts of our team.
+We ask that you provide us with any special needs’ requests during the application process, so that we can assess your situation accordingly.
+After reviewing your request, we will make all reasonable efforts to accommodate your circumstances.
+GILA reserves the right to refuse admission to applicants whose needs cannot be adequately catered to through reasonable efforts by our team.

 If a special needs case arises after the student’s acceptance at the school, GILA will take the appropriate action after discussion with the student and his or her parent/guardian/sponsor.
-If GILA is unable to make the reasonable adjustments necessary to accommodate the student, GILA will make reasonable effort to find a substitute provider that is capable of tending to the student’s particular circumstances.
+If GILA is unable to make reasonable adjustments necessary to accommodate the student, GILA will make reasonable efforts to find a substitute provider that can tend to the student’s circumstances.